 Course code CE 634/ CE 434 Title of the course Numerical Methods in Civil Engineering Credit Structure L - T - P - Credits 2-1-0-3 Name of the Concerned Discipline Civil Engineering Pre-requisite, if any NA Scope of the course This course is designed for mainly engineering students to enhance their numerical techniques.
 In engineering, many complex problems do not have explicit analytical solutions, and in these cases, numerical techniques are extremely beneficial.
 In addition to providing basic numerical strategies, this course introduces some advanced concepts for solving non-linear differential and integral equations, which are expected to be helpful in B.Tech., M.Tech., and Ph.D. thesis works.
-Computer applications in Civil Engineering, typical problem categories, techniques for linear problems, techniques for nonlinear problems.
+Course Syllabus Computer applications in Civil Engineering, typical problem categories, techniques for linear problems, techniques for nonlinear problems.
 Iterative solutions for linear and non-linear systems.
 Algorithms in time domain using Runge - Kutta methods.
-Newmark B-method and finite- difference approaches, concept of stability of algorithm, propagation of errors in different algorithms.
+Newmark B-method and finite-difference approaches, concept of stability of algorithm, propagation of errors in different algorithms.
 Numerical Differentiation, Difference operators (forward, backward and central difference).
 Stability and accuracy of solutions.
 Application of finite difference operators to solve initial and boundary value problems.
 Numerical solutions of integral equations, Types of integral equations.
 Fredholm integral equations of the first and second kind.
 Fredholm_s Alternative theorem.
 Collocation and Galerkin methods for solving integral equations.
 Use of commercial software for Civil Engineering Problems.
-Course Syllabus Suggested Books A. Jennujs, Matrix computations for Engineers and Scientists, John Wiley &amp; Sons, Rumford, ME, USA, 1977, 978-0471994213 S.D.
-Conte and C-de Boor, Elementary Numerical Analysis, An algorithmic approach, McGraw Hill, New York, USA, 1980, 978- 0070662285 G. Dahlquist and Å. Bjorck, Numerical Methods, Dover Books, NY, USA, 2003, 978-0486428079 S.Guha and R. Srivastava, Numerical Methods, Oxford University Press, 2010, 019-569348-5
+Suggested Books A. Jennujs, Matrix computations for Engineers and Scientists, John Wiley & Sons, Rumford, ME, USA, 1977, 978-0471994213 S.D.
+Conte and C-de Boor, Elementary Numerical Analysis, An algorithmic approach, McGraw Hill, New York, USA, 1980, 978-0070662285 G. Dahlquist and Å. Bjorck, Numerical Methods, Dover Books, NY, USA, 2003, 978-0486428079 S.Guha and R. Srivastava, Numerical Methods, Oxford University Press, 2010, 019-569348-5

-Course code CE 635

-Title of the course Water and climate, sustainability and policies

-Credit Structure L - T - P - Credits 2-1-0-3

-Name of the Concerned Discipline Civil Engineering

-Pre-requisite, if any NA

-Scope of the course The course aims to provide an overview of global water and climate change including socioeconomic issues.
+Course code CE 635 Title of the course Water and climate, sustainability and policies Credit Structure L - T - P - Credits 2-1-0-3 Name of the Concerned Discipline Civil Engineering Pre-requisite, if any NA Scope of the course The course aims to provide an overview of global water and climate change including socioeconomic issues.
 The course will provide an introduction to the global challenges of achieving water security in the context of sustainable development and policies, illustrated through case studies.
 The course is designed for undergraduate and graduate students interested in water management and climate changes issues.
-Review of climate change aspects, Introduction to ecosystem services, importance of water availability for crop water production, basic principles of irrigation under climate change, water- climate-energy nexus, importance of groundwater management, Drought-types and index used, significance and roles of sustainability, Sustainability of river and ground water resources, resilience of hydrologic systems, simulation and modeling through case studies, socio- economic consideration, adaptation, Review of water policies, Framework of water policies in consideration of supply and demand.
-1. E. Kolokytha, Soishi and R. S.V.
-Teegavarapu, Sustainable Water Resources, CRC Press, Taylor and Francis Group, Boca Raton, 2014, 978-1466594661 3.
-C. F. Fung, A. Lopez and M. New, Modelling the Impact of Climate Change on Water Resources, Wiley-Blackwell, West Sussex, 2010, 978-1405196710
+Course Syllabus Review of climate change aspects, Introduction to ecosystem services, importance of water availability for crop water production, basic principles of irrigation under climate change, water- climate-energy nexus, importance of groundwater management, Drought-types and index used, significance and roles of sustainability, Sustainability of river and ground water resources, resilience of hydrologic systems, simulation and modeling through case studies, socio- economic consideration, adaptation, Review of water policies, Framework of water policies in consideration of supply and demand.
+Suggested Books E. Kolokytha, Soishi and R. S.V.
+Teegavarapu, Sustainable Water Resources Planning and Management Under Climate Change, Springer, Heidelberg, 2016, 978-9811020513 S. Shrestha, M. S. Babel and V. P. Pandey, Climate Change and Water Resources, CRC Press, Taylor and Francis Group, Boca Raton, 2014, 978-1466594661 C. F. Fung, A. Lopez and M. New, Modelling the Impact of Climate Change on Water Resources, Wiley-Blackwell, West Sussex, 2010, 978-1405196710

-Course Syllabus

-Suggested Books